BYRIO/krita-webdoc-zh/reference_manual/tools/transform.rst

    Free transform in action.

-There's warp options: Rigid, Afine and Similtude.
+There's warp options: Rigid, Affine and Similtude.
 These change the algorithm used to determine the strength of the deformation.
 The flexibility determines, how strong the effect of moving these point are.

 Anchor Points
 ~~~~~~~~~~~~~